sgoodluck/sgoodluck.github.io/content/posts/truth-in-tension.md

     The active, uncompromising defense of diversity of thought.

-    We must fight to protect everyone's right to express and explore different ideas, while opposing attempts to silence or "cancel" perspectives we disagree with.
+    We must fight to protect everyone's right to express and explore different ideas, while opposing attempts to silence or "cancel" perspectives we disagree with[^fn:5].

 2.  **Critical Rationalism**

     The commitment that all ideas, no matter how holy or unsavory, are subject to logical scrutiny and debate.

     We must welcome criticism and test beliefs through evidence and reason and be willing to modify our views when faced with compelling arguments.
-We cannot afford golden cows[^fn:4], no matter how precious.
+We cannot afford golden cows[^fn:6], no matter how precious.

 3.  **Human Grace**